AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 ---
 description: The Call to action panel appears when the video ends and displays all interactive swatches associated with the particular video.
-seo-description: The Call to action panel appears when the video ends and displays all interactive swatches associated with the particular video.
-seo-title: Call to action

 solution: Experience Manager
 title: Call to action
-uuid: 04a042d8-7329-4f1d-b3b9-312d620b1f29

 feature: Dynamic Media Classic,Viewers,SDK/API,Interactive Videos
 role: Developer,Business Practitioner
 ---